eProsima/Fast-DDS-docs/docs/fastddsgen/pubsub_app/includes/idl_file.rst

 Then, this file is translated to something *Fast DDS* understands.
 For this, use the *Fast DDS-Gen* code generation tool, which can do two different things:

-1. Generate C++ definitions for your custom topic.
+1. Generate C++ definitions for a custom topic.
-2. Generate a functional example that uses your topic data.
+2. Generate a functional example that uses the topic data.

 It is the second option which is used to create this publish/subscribe application, while the first option is applied in this other tutorial: :ref:`writing_pubsub_app`.